agam778/MS-365-Electron/README.md

 2) Scroll down and click the `.rpm` file to download it.
 3) Then run the rpm file and click Install to install the App.
 Launch it from the Applications Menu.

-### Arch/Manjaro Linux based distribution installation
+### Installation on Arch/Manjaro Linux based distributions

-Arch Linux builds have been published to "AUR" now!

 1. Install any AUR helper like [`yay`](https://github.com/Jguer/yay)